 We identify our segments based on the way management organizes the business to assess performance and make operating decisions regarding the allocation of resources.
 In accordance with FASB ASC 280 "Segment Reporting," we have concluded that we have two reportable segments: the North America segment and the EMEA segment.
-The North America segment is comprised of three operating segments (Strategy, North America Cable and Broadband, and North America Telecom), which are aggregated into one reportable segment based on the similarity of their economic characteristics.
+During the fiscal year ended December 28, 2013, the North America segment was comprised of three operating segments (Strategy, North America Cable and Broadband, and North America Telecom), which were aggregated into one reportable segment based on the similarity of their economic characteristics.
+Beginning in January 2014, the three operating segments within North America were integrated to better align the Company's go-to-market and service delivery capabilities and to maximize opportunities in serving telecommunications, media and technology customers.
 The EMEA segment is a single reportable, operating segment that encompasses the Company's operational, technology and software consulting services outside of North America.
 Both reportable segments offer management consulting, custom developed software, and technical services.

-For a discussion of operating results by segment, please see Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations, and Note 4, Business Segments, Major Customers and Significant Group Concentrations of Credit Risk, in the Notes to the Consolidated Financial Statements included in Item 8 "Consolidated Financial Statements" of this report.
+For a discussion of operating results by segment, please see Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations, and Note 5, Business Segments, Major Customers and Significant Group Concentrations of Credit Risk, in the Notes to the Consolidated Financial Statements included in Item 8 "Consolidated Financial Statements" of this report.